MalinaNeag/OS_Project/README.md

 #### 🔗 Symbolic link

-If the argument is a symbolic link, the second child process will execute a command for changing the permissions of the symbolic link as it follows:
+If the argument is a symbolic link, the second child process will execute a command for changing the permissions of its target file as it follows:

 - read, write and execution rights for the user
 - read and write rights for the group (no execution rights should be granted for the group of user!)